 Digging fence post holes is hard work.
 Digging in rocky or rooty ground is much harder.
 The size of the rocks or roots can make setting posts seem impossible.
 Not to mention trying to keep your posts spacing on center.

-Even when using an auger to dig the fence post holes.
-When the ground has rocks or roots, there will be hand digging involved.
+Even when using an auger to dig fence post holes, if the ground has rocks or roots, there will be hand digging involved.
 As a result, production slows down.
 Installation takes longer.
-And worst of all, the labor required for digging fence post holes increases.
+And worst of all, the labor required for digging holes increases.

 However, you can do it.
 Having the right tools for the job helps.
 A little help from your friends helps too!

-In this article I’ll discuss the challenges of digging fence post holes in ground with rocks or tree roots.
+In this article I’ll discuss the challenges of digging holes for fence posts in ground with rocks or tree roots.
 We’ll talk about tools to make the job easier.
 Then we’ll discuss how different types of fence installations are effected when digging post holes with rocks and roots.

 Digging Fence Post Holes in Rocky Ground

 There is nothing worse than digging fence post holes in rocky ground.
 When using an auger, the rocks cause it to rattle and vibrate violently.
 Enough to rattle your bones.
 Furthermore, it is very abusive to the auger.
 With a high potential for breakdowns.

 The size of the rocks matter.
 Smaller rocks will pass through the flutes of the auger bit.
 Larger rocks will cause the auger bit to jam in the hole.
 As a result, the auger bit gates stuck.

 The soil type is also a factor.
 Loose and sandy soils allow rocks to move out of place easier than dense clay type soils.
 Therefore, the amount of extra labor required to dig holes for a fence in rocky ground is job specific.